CMWolfe922/web-scraper/README.md

 # WEB SCRAPER

 ## -- This project is to build a web scraping interface using python.
-One that will be easy to implement using a GUI.
+One that will be easy to implement using a GUI

-## Creating a Spider:
+## Creating a Spider

 -- In order to create a spider, first access the spider directory from the command line.
 Then use the following command: